jinkim31/event_thread/README.md

     app.removeFromThread();
 }
 ```
-In the constructor of class `App`, 10 workers are moved to their own threads and the threads are started.
+In the constructor of class `App`, 10 workers are moved to their own threads, and the threads are started.
 Then, a task is added to `ETimer mTimer` that uses promises to chain function calls across different threads.

 > Note that `EPromise` has to be dynamically allocated using `new`.